LuLaRoe: Legal issues

-Example of a pyramid scheme where each member must recruit six people to recoup their initial investment: due to geometric progression, the second level must have 36 people, the third 216 people, and so on until the thirteenth level exceeds the total number of people on Earth.

 In January 2019, the Washington State Attorney General's Office filed a lawsuit against LuLaRoe, as well as company CEO Mark Stidham and president DeAnne Stidham, alleging that the multilevel marketing company is an illegal "pyramid scheme", making misleading income claims, and encouraging its consultants to focus more on recruitment than selling clothes to customers.
 In addition, LuLaRoe's chief clothing supplier, Providence Industries, also filed a lawsuit demanding a seizure of assets.
 In February 2019, amid hundreds of new complaints totaling 300 cases, the company once again received an "F" rating from the BBB.
 In October 2019, LuLaRoe announced it would be closing its distribution center in Corona, CA, relocating that part of the business to South Carolina, and laying off 167 people.

 In November 2019, LuLaRoe filed a countersuit against its former chief supplier, Providence Industries, seeking at least $1 billion in damages.

 In February 2021, LuLaRoe agreed to pay $4.74 million to settle the Washington lawsuit.
 The settlement will be distributed to LuLaRoe distributors in Washington state.
 LuLaRoe denied wrongdoing.
 The settlement prohibits the company from operating a pyramid scheme and also requires it to publish accurate income disclosures, among other measures to improve transparency.